czerwonk/atlas_exporter/README.md

 Metric exporter for RIPE atlas measurement results

 ## Remarks
-this is an early version, more features will be added step by step
+* this is an early version, more features will be added step by step

-Required Go Version: 1.8+
+* at the moment only the last result of an measurement is used
+* the required Go version is 1.8+.

 ## Install
 ```